apache/mina-sshd/README.md

 * A file [URI](https://docs.oracle.com/javase/8/docs/api/java/net/URI.html) - or a string starting with `"file:/"` followed by the file path - see below.

-* A [URL](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html) - or a string contaning "://" - in which case the [URL#openStream()](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#openStream) method is invoked and its contents are read.
+* A [URL](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html) - or a string containing "://" - in which case the [URL#openStream()](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#openStream) method is invoked and its contents are read.

 * A [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html) - in this case, the file's contents are __re-loaded__ every time it is required and sent as the banner contents.